top of page

 How to Configure Enrollment Type in Intune based on User Choice

-During the enrollment process, the user is given the flexibility to decide the extent of control the company will have over the device.
-The user can choose to either allow the company to manage the entire device or only the corporate data on the device.
+Throughout the enrollment process, users have the option to determine how much control the company will exert over the device.
+They can opt to let the company manage the entire device or restrict management to just the corporate data on the device.

-To make this choice, the user is presented with two options: "I own this device" or "(Company) owns this device".
-If the user selects "My organization owns this device", the device enrollment process will begin, and the company will have full control over the device.
+To decide, the user is given two options: "I own this device" or "(Company) owns this device".
+If the user chooses "My organization owns this device", the device enrollment process will start, granting the company complete control over the device.

-Alternatively, if the user selects "I own the device", they can then specify the level of security needed.
-The user can choose to either "secure the entire device" or just "secure work-related apps and data".
-This allows the user to maintain a certain level of autonomy while still ensuring that work-related data is secure.
+As another option, if the user chooses "I own the device", they have the ability to determine the required security level.
+They can opt to either "secure the entire device" or only "secure work-related apps and data".
+This provides the user with a degree of autonomy while still safeguarding work-related data.

 Table of Content